Ceremonial magic: Magical weapons

 The practice of ceremonial magic often requires tools made or consecrated specifically for this use, called magical weapons, which are required for a particular ritual or series of rituals.
 They may be a symbolic representation of psychological elements of the magician or of metaphysical concepts.

 In Magick (Book 4), Part II (Magick), Aleister Crowley lists the tools required as a magic circle drawn on the ground and inscribed with the names of god, an altar, a wand, cup, sword, and pentacle, to represent his true will, his understanding, his reason, and the lower parts of his being respectively.
 On the altar, too, is a phial of oil to represent his aspiration, and for consecrating items to his intent.
 The magician is surrounded by a scourge, dagger, and chain intended to keep his intent pure.
-An oil lamp, book of conjurations and bell are required, as is the wearing of a crown, robe, and lamen.
-The crown affirms his divinity, the robe symbolizes silence, and the lamen declare his work.
+An oil lamp, book of conjurations, and bell are required, as is the wearing of a crown, robe, and lamen.
+The crown affirms his divinity, the robe symbolizes silence, and the lamen declares his work.
 The book of conjurations is his magical record, his karma.
 In the East is the magic fire in which all burns up at last.